moorepants/eme171/content/pages/ode-integration-best-practices.rst

 Evaluating the ODEs
 ===================

-There are several equations that are of potential interest.
-The primary equations are the ordinary differential equations, ODEs.
+There are several equations that are of potential interest, but the primary equations are the ordinary differential equations, ODEs.
 These always have to be considered; other equations described below are optional.
 You should already have the equations in explicit first order form before moving forward here.
-"Explicit" refers to the fact that there are no time derivatives on the right hand side of the equations and "first order" refers to their being :math:`m` equations, one for each of the :math:`m` states.
+"Explicit" refers to the fact that there are no time derivatives on the right hand side of the equations and "first order" refers to their being :math:`m` equations, one for each of the :math:`m` state variables.
 The general form for these equations is:

 .. math::